 (b) for any reason other than your fault or breach, you are entitled to a pro rata reduction in Charges in respect of the period of suspension.

 34. General power to vary your Contract

 Subject to clause 35,

-(b) any variations that have been deemed to be accepted pursuant to clause 35 will take effect 15 days after the date of any notice.
+(b) any variations that have not been expressly rejected by you pursuant to clause 35 will be deemed accepted and shall take effect 15 days after the date of any notice.